dmitoiu/Compeus/README.md

 has taken those permissions away?
 That's where this program can help.

-Nota Bene: I use this when I go for a coffee to prevent the system going into sleep or lock mode :)
+Nota Bene: I use this when I get myself a coffee to prevent the system going into sleep mode.

 ## Screenshots